 I don’t want that to be the case.
 I want WordPress users to see SEO plugins (like Yoast and All in One) as marvelous tools to help them succeed.
 And that’s because you can really succeed.

 SEO is about education, planning, hard work, due diligence, and perseverance.
 But those things together and you are bond to find success.

 Want to educate yourself on what SEO really is about what really works?
 Start by downloading my free eBook on The Beginner’s Guide to Search Engine Optimization.

-If you like what you read, venture over to my online SEO course.
+If you like what you read, venture over to my course site and learn SEO at your own pace.
 I’ll warn you now, the course is eight hours of education and that doesn’t even begin to include the time you’ll spend doing homework.

 Of if you prefer in person training, consider signing up for our SEO Bootcamp workshop.
 It’s three days of intensive SEO training in an interactive setting.